This a versatile plant that will produce dark red bottle brush-like blooms during the spring and into early summer. It is a drought-tolerant

 The Bottlebrush Plant – Great Colorful Spring Brush

-Bottle Brush Plant (Callistemon spp.)
-This a versatile plant that will produce dark red bottle brush-like blooms during the spring and into early summer.
-It is a drought-tolerant plant once it becomes established usually after its third season in the ground.
+The Bottlebrush Plant (Callistemon spp.)
+This is a versatile plant that will produce dark red bottle brush-like blooms during the spring and into early summer.
+It is a drought-tolerant plant once it becomes established, usually after its third season in the ground.
 In colder regions, it will lose its foliage but will bounce back nicely once the weather heats up again.
 In warmer climates, it is an evergreen.

-There are many species of this plant the one pictured here is the Lemon Bottlebrush.
-Can be grown as a large shrub and if trimmed correctly can become a small tree.
+There are many species of this plant; the one pictured here is the Lemon Bottlebrush.
+It can be grown as a large shrub and, if trimmed correctly, can become a small tree.
 Place it in a desert landscape scene or in more traditional landscapes.

-The leaves will give off a citrus smell when crushed up.
+The leaves will give off a citrus smell when crushed.
 The flower itself has no scent.

 The Bottlebrush plant